Cekomo/Lanternity/README.md

 - Convert all input functions inside a singleton class and use that class wherever neccessary
 - LanternBeam state now affects some part of the code like disabling movement.
 You may want to gather the states that blocks those actions later instead of declaring that state inside conditional statements.
+- Consider creating parent class to store spirits and so on to use them classes like scanner/catcher